Etene Nanai-Seturo locked in for 2023

-The Chiefs Rugby Club today announces the re-signing of 23-year-old Etene Nanai-Seturo for the 2023 Super Rugby season.
+The Chiefs Rugby Club have announced the re-signing of 23-year-old Etene Nanai-Seturo for the 2023 Super Rugby season.

 The Counties Manukau fullback made his debut for the Gallagher Chiefs in 2019 against the Highlanders, scoring two tries in his maiden appearance.